logiqai/docs/integrations/docker-compose.md

 ### Overview

-Gathering logs from docker-compose scripts is easy to do and all it takes is for your to configure the fluentd driver to push data to LOGIQ.AI
+Gathering logs from docker-compose scripts is easy to do and all it takes is for your to configure the fluentd driver to push data to Apica Ascent

 Lets look at a simple compose file with a single service _"web"_